 The Donor may not revoke an unconditional one-time cash donation.
 The online donation to a nonprofit organization giving entitlement to a tax reduction constitutes a manual donation in cash which cannot be qualified as a contract of sale or a contract for the provision of services (within the meaning of Article L121-17 of the French Consumer Code; consequently, online manual donations are outside the scope of Article L121-21 of the Consumer Code and cannot give rise to the exercise of the right of withdrawal.
 In addition, online donations are effectively instant, and thus, take effect immediately.
 Therefore, no refund of a one-time online donation to a Partner Organization can be made.

 A Member's commitment to make a monthly donation to a nonprofit can be revoked at any time.
-The Nonprofit Partner understakes to make sure that the monthly donations is stopped the month following the request.
+The nonprofit Partner undertakes to make sure that the monthly donation is stopped the month following the request.
 On the other hand, donations made until the levy is stopped are irrevocable.

 2.6 Project Monitoring